simboden/BVtkNodes/docs/BVTKNodes.rst

 - **Create Edges**: If enabled, exports also wires (edges that are not part of any face).
-- **Create Faces**: If enabled, creates boundary faces (faces used by only one cell) out of 3D cells.
-Internal faces (faces shared by two cells) are not exported.
+- **Create Faces**: If enabled, creates boundary faces (faces used by only one VTK cell).
+Internal faces (faces shared by two 3D cells) are not exported.

 VTK To Blender Particles